ELGAS Knowledge Hub

 Deduct an additional 10% if the area does not have ceiling insulation.

-Gas Heater Sizing Example #1:
+LPG Heater (LPG gas heater) Sizing Example #1:

 You live in the Cold Zone and want to heat an area 5m X 10m, which equals 50m².
-Because 1kW will heat 10m², you should need a heater with a 5kW output.
+Because 1kW will heat 10m², you should need a gas heater with a 5kW output.

-Gas Heater Sizing Example #2:
+LPG Heater (LPG gas heater) Sizing Example #2:

 Same as the previous example, but in this case, your ceilings are over 2.4m, and you have wood flooring instead of carpeting.